deathau/Notation-for-Obsidian/README.md

-# Notion theme for Obsidian.md
+# Notation theme for Obsidian.md
 A theme for [Obsidian](https://obisidian.md/), inspired by and borrowing elements from [Notion](http://notion.so)
 ![Screenshot](./screenshot.jpg)